 Section A. Membership Fees and Assessments

-- The membership fee shall be ten dollars per semester or fifteen dollars per year.
+- The membership fee shall be fifteen dollars per semester or twenty dollars per year.

 - There shall be no further assessments except those deemed necessary by a vote of the active membership.